1. Safety Contacts

 The same system of safety procedures operate across all campuses of the University.
 Staff should familiarise themselves with the nearest fire exits wherever they teach, in order to lead their students to safety quickly and easily in the event of a fire.
 They should also be aware of the position of fire tokens and fire extinguishers.

-The University's Fire Officer, Bob Armstrong, has responsibility for siting/testing and replacing appropriate fire extinguishers.
+The University's Fire Officer has responsibility for siting/testing and replacing appropriate fire extinguishers.

 If you have any concerns about fire extinguishers please contact the School Health and Safety Co-ordinator.